-Although commonly featured in the literature, evidence from subgroups defined by sexual activity at follow-up are not considered when identifying programs for the HHS List of Evidence-Based Teen Pregnancy Prevention Programs.
-As with other endogenous subgroups that are defined by behavior emerging after the start of the program, the composition of those who are sexually active at follow up may be affected by program participation.
+Although commonly featured in the literature, evidence from subgroups defined by sexual activity at follow-up is not considered when assessing program effectiveness.
+As with other endogenous subgroups that are defined by behavior emerging after the start of the program, the composition of those who are sexually active at follow-up may be affected by program participation.
 As a result, even with an experimental design, the treatment and comparison groups within such subgroups may lack equivalence, leading to biased estimates of a program's impact for these groups.